HadrienG/tutorials/unix/fully_walking.md

 `gzip filename`

-The filename will be deleted and replaced by a compressed file called filename.gz To reverse the compression process, use:
+The filename will be deleted and replaced by a compressed file called filename.gz.
+To reverse the compression process, use:

 `gzip -d filename.gz`